YosefLab/CZI-Immuneaging/README.md

 ```
 conda env create -f immune_aging.py_env.v1.yml
 ```
-This will create a new environment under `$CONDA_PREFIX"/envs/immune_aging.py_env.v1.yml"`
+This will create a new environment under `$CONDA_PREFIX"/envs/immune_aging.py_env.v1.yml"`.
+This can take a while (1hr+).

 Activate the environment by typing:
 ```
 source activate immune_aging.py_env.v1
 ```
-and then complete the setup of the environment by openning an R session and running the commands in the latest version of the R setup script (`immune_aging.R_setup.v*.R`), which can be found <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/tree/main/envs">here</a>.
+and then complete the setup of the environment by opening an R session and running the commands in the latest version of the R setup script (`immune_aging.R_setup.v*.R`), which can be found <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/tree/main/envs">here</a>.

 Note that every time you wish to run the processing scripts you need to activate the environment.
 At the end of the execution you can deactivate the environment by typing
 ```